📅

 There are also other frequent suspensive clauses:

-Each clause must be adapted to the situation of the seller and the buyer, written in a clear and precise manner.
+Each clause must be Adapted to the situation of the seller and the buyer, written in a clear and precise manner.
 Poor wording can lead to litigation or even a forced sale.
 It is therefore strongly recommended to have these clauses checked by a professional (notary or legal advisor) before signing.

 👉 Before signing, make sure you fully understand each clause.
 In case of doubt, the support of a professional is more than a comfort: it is a guarantee of serenity in your real estate project.